 If quoting foreign words or phrases with no quotation marks, then italics need to be used with all original accents in place.
 Keep the original English variation of direct quotes, institutions and bodies.

-Italics should also be used for Latin; yet, avoid using Latin, where English can be used.
+Italics should also be used for Latin; yet, avoid using Latin, where English can be used (ex. 'among other things' instead of inter alia).